-The final packet assembled by the analyst will contain the original of the final signed report, complete analytical record, and other important administrative documents (e.g. work requests) for storage by the Clerical Unit.
+The final packet assembled by the analyst will contain the original of the final signed report, complete analytical record (or a reference as to where the data is located), and other important administrative documents (e.g. work requests) for storage by the Clerical Unit.
 The final packet is subject to technical and administrative reviews before the packet is filed.